 What if I want to be tested for COVID-19?

 Please note that Student Health Services does not have the testing available on-site at this time.
-If you are currently still on-campus, we recommend to please call the health center to complete a phone screen first at 410-617-5055.
-If our providers feel you meet the criteria for testing, we will direct you to the COVID-19 Hotline through Sinai Hospital at 410-601-2222.
+If you have questions regarding testing, we recommend you either call your primary doctor at home or call the health center to complete a phone screen at 410-617-5055.
+If you are local and our providers feel you meet the criteria for testing, we will direct you to the COVID-19 Hotline through Sinai Hospital at 410-601-2222.
 A triage nurse there will then speak with you and direct your care/testing.
 COVID-19 testing is also available at MedStar Prompt Care.
 To expedite the process, you can utilize their MedStar E-visit option, where a provider will speak with you and set you up with appointment for testing if indicated.
+Medstar has also created a new live COVID-19 assessment tool which is helpful to answer additional questions or testing concerns.

 What should I do if I have tested positive for COVID-19*?